 - Bevan, D. & Werhane, P. H. 2015.
 ‘Reinventing Capitalism in the 21st Century: Rediscovering Adam Smith in New Forms of Free Enterprise ‘ In G. Enderle & P. E. Murphy (Eds.)
 Ethical Innovation in Business and the Economy.
 Cheltenham, UK: Edward Elgar.

 - Bevan, D. (2016) ‘Business Ethics Research as Process’ in Freeman & Werhane (Eds) Research Approaches to Business Ethics.
 Cambridge, UK: Cambridge University Press

-- Bevan, D (2016) “Turtles: a provisional tribute to Patricia Werhane” in Freeman, E (ed) Patricia Werhane: a celebration.
+- Bevan, D (2018) “Turtles: an appreciation of Patricia Werhane” in Freeman, E (ed) Patricia Werhane: a celebration.
 Cambridge, UK.
 Cambridge University Press.

 Symposiums & Conferences

 - Doctoral Workshop, Monarch Business School, Rapperswil, Switzerland, October, 2017